-Rule out underlying infections such as bacterial, fungal, yeast, Candida overgrowth, dybiotic bacteria and parasite
+Rule out underlying infections such as bacterial, fungal, yeast, Candida overgrowth, dysbiotic bacteria, mold and parasite

-Apply castor oil packs on right side of abdomen two to three times per week.
+Apply castor oil packs on right side of abdomen for 30 minutes, two to three times per week.

 Digital detox.
 Unplug and turn off electronics two hours before bedtime.
 Reduce exposure to EMFs.
 Spending a lot of time on the internet, playing video games, texting and constantly checking email via our smartphones and iPads creates an agitation in our bodies that quickly causes liver stagnation.